amkhlv/HdT/README.md

     /home/andrei/papers/paper.pdf

-When we first run `hdt` on this file, it will create an `XML` file with the extension `.pdq`.
+When we first run `hdtview` on this file, it will create an `XML` file with the extension `.pdq`.
 Now we have two files:

     /home/andrei/papers/paper.pdf
     /home/andrei/papers/paper.pdq